jmedzihorsky/vuc_2013/README.md

 Election results from the 2013 Slovakian regional elections.
 Each self-governing region (a.k.a. _Vyssi uzemnospravny celok_
-or _Samospravny kraj_) has a directly elected governor and a council.
+or _Samospravny kraj_) elects its governor and council.

+Data is available on ward (polling station, _okrsok_) level and on municipality (_obec_) level as separate tab-separated files.

+Documentation will appear soon.

 Please cite as